Enterprise-CMCS/managed-care-review/README.md

 Run web app locally, but configure it to run against a deployed backend

 -   `./dev hybrid`
--   You can specify what stage you want to run against with `--stage`.
-For local dev testing, you should push your local work to a branch with a review app, and then run with the stage name as your branch.
+-   For local dev testing, you should push your local branch to deploy a review app and then `./dev hybrid` will connect to that running review app by default.
+-   If you want to specify a different instance to run against, you can set the `--stage` parameter.
+For more info about stages/accounts take a gander at the Deploy section below.

 ## AWS Keys

 In order to run commands against a live AWS environment you need to configure AWS keys to grant you authorization to do so.
-You will need this for sure to run the `./dev hybrid` command, and might be nececcary to run any serverless commands directly by hand.
+You will need this for sure to run the `./dev hybrid` command, and might be necessary to run any serverless commands directly by hand.

 You can get keys out of Cloudtamer, on the VPN.
 Click "Cloud Access" on the account you want access to.
 Then the account > the access type > "Short-term access keys"